imagej/napari-imagej/doc/Configuration.rst

 This checkbox tells napari-imagej whether to make the ImageJ GUI available.
 If unchecked, ImageJ2 will be run headlessly, disabling the ImageJ UI and making original ImageJ functionality unavailable.

-By default, the ImageJ GUI will be available whenever possible, however the ImageJ GUI **is unavailable on macOS**.
+By default, the ImageJ GUI will be available whenever possible; however, the ImageJ GUI **is unavailable on macOS**.
 Therefore, on macOS, napari-imagej will behave as if this setting is always ``False``.

 More details can be found `here <https://pyimagej.readthedocs.io/en/latest/Initialization.html#interactive-mode>`_.